Table of Contents

 Move the pointer on the path you want to remove, there will be a plus sign at the end of the pointer, click & hold the alt key and a minus sign will appear at the end of the pointer.
-Now the path which will be removed will get highlighted by red color, click to remove the path.
+Now the path that will be removed will get highlighted in red color, click to remove the path.

 You can even combine two or more shapes with the help of the Shape Builder Tool.
 See the below image-

-To combine both the circles, first select them with the help of the selection tool and then click on the Shape Builder Tool.
-Move the pointer on the circles with a plus sign in the end and with left-click, drag the pointer from one circle to another.
+To combine both circles, first select them with the help of the selection tool and then click on the Shape Builder Tool.
+Move the pointer on the circles with a plus sign at the end and with a left click, drag the pointer from one circle to another.
 The highlighted path is the preview of the result of the tool.
 Click to combine the shapes.

-When you double click on the gradient tool a gradient window will appear.
+When you double-click on the gradient tool a gradient window will appear.
 To fill your artwork with gradient, select your artwork first with the selection tool.
 Then click on the gradient tool.
 There are two types of gradient fill, linear and radial.
-Select the type of gradient form the gradient window.
+Select the type of gradient from the gradient window.